 Data Protection Officer

 The Data Protection Officer is responsible for advising the University on compliance with Data Protection legislation and monitoring its performance against it.
-Our Data Protection Officer is James Eaglesfield and Deputy Data Protection Officer is Helen Rishworth.
-Contact our Data Protection Officers
+Our Data Protection Officer is Mrs Helen Selby.
+Contact our Data Protection Officer

 Other privacy notices

 We do our utmost to protect your privacy.
 Please be aware that other privacy notices exist within the university in respect of data held, including but not limited, to activities in relation to your enquiries, application, current students, alumni and use of our website.